joao-frohlich/cpython/Doc/library/traceback.rst

       some containing internal newlines. :func:`~traceback.print_exception`
       is a wrapper around this method which just prints the lines to a file.

-   .. method::  format_exception_only(*, show_group=False)
+   .. method::  format_exception_only()

       Format the exception part of the traceback.

       The return value is a generator of strings, each ending in a newline.

-      When *show_group* is ``False``, the generator emits the exception's message followed by its notes (if it has any).
-The exception message is normally a single string; however, for :exc:`SyntaxError` exceptions, it consists of several lines that (when printed) display detailed information about where the syntax error occurred.
+      The generator emits the exception's message followed by its notes (if it has any).
+The exception message is normally a single string;
+      however, for :exc:`SyntaxError` exceptions, it consists of several lines that (when printed) display detailed information about where the syntax error occurred.

-      When *show_group* is ``True``, and the exception is an instance of :exc:`BaseExceptionGroup`, the nested exceptions are included as well, recursively, with indentation relative to their nesting depth.

       .. versionchanged:: 3.11
          The exception's :attr:`notes <BaseException.__notes__>` are now
          included in the output.

-      .. versionchanged:: 3.13
-         Added the *show_group* parameter.

 :class:`!StackSummary` Objects